bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/High-Availability-and-Scaling.md

 Load Balancer Consolidation ...

 * Classic Load Balancers (CLB) do not scale.
 Every unique HTTPS name requires an individual CLB because SNI is not supported.
 * v2 Load Balancers support rules and target groups.
-Host-based rules using SNI and an ALB allows consolidation.
+Host-based rules using SNI and an ALB allow consolidation.

 ### Application Load Balancer (ALB)

 * **Layer 7** Load Balancer that listens on HTTP and/or HTTPS.
 * **No other Layer 7 protocols** (SMTP, SSH, Gaming, ...) are supported.
 * ... and **NO TCP, UDP, or TLS Listeners**.
-* Layer 8 content type, cookes, custom headers, user location, and application behavior.
+* Layer 8 content type, cookies, custom headers, user location, and application behavior.
 * HTTP or HTTPS (SSL/TLS) always terminated on the ALB - **no unbroken SSL** (security teams), a new connection is made to the application.
-* All ALBs must have SSL Certificates if HTTPs is used.
+* All ALBs must have SSL Certificates if HTTP(s) are used.
 * ALBs are slower than NLB.
 More levels of the network stack to process.
 * Health checks **evaluate application health** at Layer 7.